Your marriage was plugging along until recently.

 To assess, with your spouse, if there is still hope.
 For the majority of couples the answer is yes.
 (That’s what the research shows.)
 As we said, even if your spouse says it’s over, our research shows that this feeling may not be permanent, so don’t give up.
 After our First Step Guide, we walk you through your next steps in our Gameplan for Husbands.

-Phase four, if your spouse is open to exploring alternatives to an immediate divorce, is seeking help together.
-Our online material is designed to get you to Phase Four or, best case scenario, get your marriage out of “brink” territory and on to its own healing path if you are able to create new conversations that lead to new insights and change.
+If your spouse is open to exploring alternatives to an immediate divorce, is seeking help together.
+Our online material is designed to get you to Phase Four or, best case scenario, get your marriage out of "brink" territory and on to its own healing path if you are able to create new conversations that lead to new insights and change.

 Two Forms of In Person Help

-- Discernment Counseling, a specialized form of couples counseling designed for marriages where one spouse is leaning out of the marriage (and not sure about whether to work to save it), and the other spouse is leaning in.
+a specialized form of couples counseling designed for marriages where one spouse is leaning out of the marriage (and not sure about whether to work to save it), and the other spouse is leaning in.
 It’s a brief form of counseling that leads to a decision either to do serious marriage counseling, with divorce off the table, or to move towards divorce.
 We have trained discernment counselors around the country.

 If your spouse is leaning towards a divorce that you don't want, you're like a stranger in a strange land.